Phontan/EventStore.PythonClientAPI/README.md

 <h4>Short description.</h4><p> СlientAPI is a python http client for Event Store(https://github.com/EventStore/EventStore).
 It contains the necessary Event Store options, allows you to feel flexibility of EventStore.
 You can easy create, delete streams, write, read events in all orders, from special stream or from all.
 Also ClientAPI supports projections.
-Just use property projections in ClientAPI and you can easy use post, get, enable, disable and other options.
+Just use property projections in ClientAPI and you can easy post, get, enable, disable projection.

 <h4>Installation.</h4><p>
 <ul><li>Install tornado web server(http://pypi.python.org/pypi/tornado)</li>